-The SPARC T7 and M7 servers share the same basic design for the I/O subsystem.
-Each SPARC M7 processor is connected to one or two I/O controller ASICs via I/O Links (IL).
-There are two ILs on the SPARC M7 processor as well as in the I/O controller ASIC.
+The SPARC M8 processor-based servers share the same basic design for the I/O subsystem.
+Each SPARC M8 processor is connected to one or two I/O controller ASICs via I/O links (ILs).
+There are two ILs on the SPARC M8 processor as well as in the I/O controller ASIC.

-There are two different implementations of the connection between the SPARC M7 processor and the I/O controller ASIC being used.
-In the SPARC T7-1, M7-8 and M7-16 servers each SPARC M7 processor is connected to a single I/O controller ASIC using both ILs.
-The SPARC T7-2 and T7-4 servers utilize a cross-over connection scheme in order to provide connectivity to two I/O controller ASICs (and PCIe devices) even in case one of the processors or ILs is not available.
-In the cross-over connection, one IL in the processor connects to one I/O controller, and the other IL connects to another I/O controller.
-See more details in the model-specific sections that follow.
+There are two different implementations of the connection between the SPARC M8 processor and the I/O controller ASIC being used.
+In the SPARC T8-1 and SPARC M8-8 servers, each SPARC M8 processor is connected to a single I/O controller ASIC using both ILs.
+The SPARC T8-2 and SPARC T8-4 servers utilize a crossover connection scheme in order to provide connectivity to two I/O controller ASICs (and PCIe devices) even if one of the processors or ILs is not available.
+In the crossover connection, one IL in the processor connects to one I/O controller, and the other IL connects to another I/O controller.
+See more details in the model-specific sections of this paper.